 Here's a common scenario: you replace all four tyres on your car with brand new tyres, and two days later, you have a flat.
 There are few things more infuriating.
 And to make matters worse, it soon becomes apparent that the cause of the leak was due to the tyre being incorrectly mounted onto the rim.

 These things shouldn’t happen – but they do – and there are many other reasons why your tyre could run flat.

-In this article, we took a look at some of the more common reasons, as well as how to avoid them as best you can.
-Of course, it’s almost impossible to avoid them entirely, but understanding some of the more common causes of flat tyres could help you in the long run.
+In this article, we take a look at some of the more common reasons, as well as how to avoid them as best you can.
+Of course, it’s almost impossible to avoid them entirely, but understanding some of the causes of flat tyres could help you in the long run.

 Even on a seemingly clear road, there’s always something just waiting to take the wind out of your sails.
 Hidden out there on the horizon are a multitude of nails, broken glass, screws, sharp rocks or stones – these could all cause a puncture that will slowly leak over time or worse, cause a blowout while you’re driving.